 IRLP (Internet Radio Linking Protocol) allows you to use your radio to talk to hams all over the world by sending your audio over the Internet.
 You can think of it as an “Internet phone patch” — just like a traditional phone patch allows you to make a phone call with your ham radio, IRLP allows you to make an “Internet phone call” to other hams.
-If you are within reach of the VE6VPD repeater in Aldersyde, you can use IRLP to call out to the outside world.
-And if you’re in the outside world, you can use IRLP to call to your ham buddies with reach of the VE6VPD repeater.
-Unlike most of the FARS repeaters, VE6VPD is not linked to the network.
+If you’re in the outside Calgary, you can use IRLP to call to your ham buddies with reach of the VE6FAR simplex node.

 Every IRLP radio (called a “node”) has a unique four-digit node number — kind of like a telephone number.
-The VE6VPD repeater is IRLP node 1483.
+The VE6FAR node is IRLP node 1483.

-To call in to the VE6VPD repeater from the outside world, first locate an IRLP node near you by searching for IRLP nodes.
+To call in to the VE6FAR node from the outside world, first locate an IRLP node near you by searching for IRLP nodes.

 For more information see the IRLP home page.